Paqmind/starter/README.md

 ---

-Starter template for React and Webpack.
+# Starter template for React with Webpack

 ## Features